wp-plugins/frontpage-slideshow/readme.txt

 There are 2 ways to use this plugin:

-* If you are using a static page as the front-page, use the front-page mode With this mode, the slideshow will be automatically added in top of the front-page content, before all other content.
+1. If you are using a static page as the front-page, use the front-page mode With this mode, the slideshow will be automatically added in top of the front-page content, before all other content.
 You don't have anything else to do.
-* If you are not using a static page as the front-page, use the shortcode mode With this mode, you got to put a shortcode (like [FrontpageSlideshow]) where you want the slideshow to be displayed :
+1. If you are not using a static page as the front-page, use the shortcode mode With this mode, you got to put a shortcode (like [FrontpageSlideshow]) where you want the slideshow to be displayed :
-          * Somewhere into your posts content
+	2. Somewhere into your posts content
-          * Somewhere into some sidebar text-box
+	2. Somewhere into some sidebar text-box
-          * Everywhere else into the pages by inserting the following code snippet into your theme's .php files where you want the slideshow to be displayed:
+	2. Everywhere else into the pages by inserting the following code snippet into your theme's .php files where you want the slideshow to be displayed:

-            `&lt;?php
+`<?php
 // added by <yourname> in order to add the slideshow using the frontpage-slideshow plugin echo do_shortcode('[FrontpageSlideshow]');
 ?>`

 Note that this plugin is using the Wordpress API In order to include its needed Javascript files.
 Some other plugins or themes that are not using that API could mess up with this plugin.